S1kM4x/S1kM4x/README.md

 ## 🚀 About Me

-I'm a **Data Scientist** with 6+ years of hands-on problem-solving experience, successfully transitioning from technical roles to data science.
-Recently completed the **IBM Data Science Professional Certificate** (11/11 courses) and ready to apply my analytical mindset to extract insights from complex data.
+I'm a Machine Learning enthusiast with 6+ years of hands-on problem-solving experience, transitioning from technical roles into the field of AI and data-driven solutions.
+Currently in continuous formation in Machine Learning, focusing on building predictive models and deploying them to solve real-world challenges.

 📍 **Location**: Québec, Canada
-💼 **Background**: Electrical Technician → Refrigeration Technician → Data Scientist
-🎯 **Status**: Open to work as Data Scientist/Data Analyst
-📊 **Focus**: Machine Learning, Data Visualization, Statistical Analysis
+💼 **Background**: Electrical Technician → Refrigeration Technician → Machine Learning 🎯 **Status**: Open to work in roles related to Machine Learning, Data Science, or AI applications 📊 **Focus**: Machine Learning, Data Visualization, Statistical Analysis

 ## 💻 Tech Stack